-On September 9, 2020 the Company announced that drilling is underway at the Nightcrawler zone.
-On October 15th, the Company announced completion of 1,119 metres in seven drill holes and a large step out hole to the east returned positive tungsten under UV light.
+On October 15th, 2020 the Company announced completion of 1,119 metres in seven drill holes and a large step out hole to the east returned positive tungsten under UV light.
 On January 28, 2021, the Company announced results of drilling that includes 2.12% W03 over 1.2m at the Creek zone and the large step-out hole to the east returned 1.08% W03 over 3.4 metres.
 These results are above the resource cut-off grade and remain open.
 Rock samples collected from the western part of the property returned up to 1.36% W03 and confirms significant tungsten occurs in this (September showing) area.
 Together, exploration has identified potential for tungsten mineralization to occur for at least 2 km northeast of the Nightcrawler zone and in the un-explored western portion of the property.